fwextensions/QuicKey/docs/releases/index.md

 * Non-breaking spaces and other non-standard space characters in titles will now match spaces typed in the query.

+* The list of results will update if a tab is closed while the menu is open.

 * Only the unsuspended versions of pages are listed when searching the history.